 The medieval castle was erected at the top of a volcanic hill, from which the volcanic tuff was used to build a stronghold.
 The oldest foundation from 1241 consisted of a defensive wall, which separated by the straight wall, the northern, semicircular part of the hill.
+The northern part of the hill was so high and inaccessible that it did not require additional construction works.
 The entrance was protected by a gatehouse tower on the west side.
-However, it is not certain exactly where the oldest residential building was located at that time.
+Its four-sided shape in the plan had dimensions of 5.5 x 6.7 meters, and the wall was up to 1.4 meters thick.
+However, it is not certain exactly where the oldest residential building was located at that time, perhaps it was attached to the southern wall.

 In the second half of the thirteenth or early fourteenth century, probably due to damage after an unknown attack, it was decided to rebuild the castle.
 In the southern part of the upper castle, an elongated, rectangular house was erected, built with the use of an old defensive wall.
-The gatehouse was also strengthened, the walls of which reached 4 meters thick at the base.
+From the outside, it was reinforced with massive buttresses.
+The gatehouse was also strengthened, the walls of which reached 4 meters thick at the base and dimensions in the plan 12.5 x 13.5 meters.
+In the courtyard next to gatehuse a deep pit was carved, acting as a water tank or a defensive pit.
+Water supply must have been a big problem on the high rock of the castle, as diging such a deep well was impossible.
+A total of four rainwater tanks cut into stone were discovered, into which water flowed also through channels specially carved into the walls and rocks.
+The largest of them ran at the base of the entire length of the front wall of the upper castle.

 During the late Middle Ages, the former outer bailey was transformed into a terrace of the middle ward, closed by a simple defensive wall.
-During the reconstruction from 1540 – 1551, the lower ward was enlarged with two massive pentagonal towers/bastions (the western Bebek Tower and the eastern Perényi Tower), and the upper ward with a powerful semi-cylindrical cannon tower.
+Originally there were a timber economic buildings, as there was no place in the upper castle, especially for stables, granaries, houses for servants, etc. During the reconstruction from 1540 – 1551, the lower ward was enlarged with two massive pentagonal towers/bastions (the western Bebek Tower and the eastern Perényi Tower), and the upper ward with an already mentioned powerful semi-cylindrical cannon tower (by M.Bóna and M.Plaček it is dated to the end of the 15th century).
 The entrance to the castle took place then through a rocky corridor with carved stairs on the west side of the castle.
 Around 1600, the defense was strengthened by two more cylindrical towers on the south-eastern and south-western part of the castle.

 The castle has been undergoing successive conservation works since 1972.
 Reconstructed, among others a powerful, pentagonal Bebek Tower, which now houses a museum exhibition.
 There is a didactic trail leading through the ruins, which allows you to get acquainted with the history of the castle and the geology of the castle hill, which is the remnant of the volcanic crater’s shaft.